100 Years of racetrack legends: 1937 - 1946

 BATTLEDRESS

-• Brown Colt by Posterity - Midinette
+• Posterity — Midinette, Colt

-• Purchaser: A. J. Mack, Hawera
+• Purchaser — A.J.
+Mack, Hawera

-• Purchase Price: 100gns
+• Purchase Price — 100gns

-From ten starts at three he won at hack level at both Stratford and Trentham before venturing south where he was a convincing winner of the CJC Spring Plate on the first day of the Riccarton cup carnival.
+From ten starts at three he won at hack level at both Stratford and Trentham before venturing south where he was a convincing winner of the CJC Spring Plate on the first day of the Riccarton Cup Carnival.
 This win set him up as favourite for the CJC New Zealand Derby (Gr.2) on the second day which he won convincingly.

-At the ARC cup carnival, he took his winning sequence to five in the ARC Plunket Hcp and then started as hot favourite for the ARC Great Northern Derby (Gr.1) on New Year’s Day.
+At the ARC Cup Carnival, he took his winning sequence to five in the ARC Plunket Hcp and then started as hot favourite for the ARC Great Northern Derby (Gr.1) on New Year’s Day.
 However, in a surprise, he was beaten into third behind Regal Fox and Route March.

 As a 4YO he was unplaced in eight starts but returned at five to win three of his nine starts as well as running second to the great Kindergarten in the CJC Canterbury Cup (Gr.3).
 His eleventh and final win was in the WRC Autumn Hcp (Gr.3)